 Preheat the oven to 400º.
 Lightly flour a clean work area where you can form your dough.
 In a large bowl, mix the flour, sugar, cream of tartar, baking soda and salt until combined.
 Add the butter pieces and rub it in to the flour mixture until it resembles a coarse meal.

 Mix in the grated orange peel.
 Whisk the egg and 2 Tbsp. of orange juice together in a separate bowl and add it to the flour mixture; stir just until blended.
 Turn dough out onto the lightly floured surface and knead gently until smooth.
 Divide the dough in half.
 Pat each half into a 3/4 inch thick round.
 Cut each round into 6 wedges.

 Place the wedges on a parchment lined baking sheet.
 My favorite parchment is reusable.
 In fact I think I’ve had mine for at least 15 years.
 More affordable than Silpat.
-If you’re interested see the link below.
+I've seen them available at Sur La Table.
 Brush the tops of the scones with milk or cream.
 Bake until golden brown about 10-12 minutes.

 Glaze them with 2 cups of confectioners sugar mixed with 2-3 Tbsp. of orange juice.
 Enjoy!